 Today we are looking at being “Creative with Flowers” – I decided to do our very first “How To Press Flowers” session with the children.
 Flower pressing is another on of those “childhood” classic crafts that you can have a go at – it is surprising how well some flowers do press (whilst, ahem, other don’t).
+A great summer craft for preschoolers AND older kids – a perfect fit for our Classic Summer Craft series too.

 Note: this post was first published in June 2014.
 I have updated and republished it for your convenience!